 SCHOOL SIZE STRENGTHS CONS FAMOUS ALUMS & PROFS

-https://www.brown.edu/ Small prestigious for writing, next to RISD (has a joint program) In a sleepy, pretty irrelevant city.
-Emma Watson,
+Brown Small prestigious for writing, next to RISD (has a joint program).
+Nice campus.
+In a sleepy, pretty irrelevant city.
+Emma Watson, founder of AirBnb

 MIT vs Stanford